 Payment Methods for Customers

-In MYOB Advanced, you can configure payment methods for customers.
+In MYOB Acumatica, you can configure payment methods for customers.
 The settings of these payment methods describe how the particular payment is done and provide the default cash account to be used to record payments.
 The system does not initiate the actual movement of money; it just holds the information about the payment.

 In this topic, you will read about the general steps of setting up a payment method that describes how particular payment was done.
 You will also see examples of payment methods that can be used to record payments from customers.
 Also, the topic describes how you configure a payment method to make it available by default for use with all customer accounts.